pimcore/pimcore/doc/03_Documents/01_Editables/40_WYSIWYG.md

 > Note: When using API to set WYSIWYG data, please pass encoded characters for html entities e.g. `<`,`>`, `&` etc.
 > The data is encoded by the sanitizer before persisting into db and the same encoded data will be returned by the API.

-> Note: By default, HTML sanitizer truncates content at 20.000 characters.
-To change that, see [symfony documentation](https://symfony.com/doc/current/html_sanitizer.html#max-input-length).